Career support

 • Acquire leadership skills by becoming a student representative

-Our team of knowledgeable career advisors at the Employment and Work Placement Office (CPEP) is committed to supporting students, graduates, researchers and staff in realising their potential in today’s globalised labour market.
+Our team of knowledgeable career advisors at the Employment and Work Placement Office (CEP) is committed to supporting students, graduates, researchers and staff in realising their potential in today’s globalised labour market.
 The Centre provides the following services:

 • Career advice in one-to-one sessions